stonedscone/walnut/README.md

 **Rendering pipeline:**
 1. All game objects draw to a fixed-resolution `SDL_Texture` (internal resolution)
-2. That texture is stretched to fill the window — crisp pixel scaling at any size
+2. That texture is stretched to fill the window
 3. HUD is drawn in screen space after the world pass

 ---